top of page

 High Altitude Network Radios = Long Range Comms

-• One man plus HACS provides 7,800 SqKm radio coverage.
-More than a 300 man signals regiment!
+One man plus HACS provides 7,800km2 radio coverage.
+More than a 300-man signals regiment.

 Long Range Unmanned Vehicle Communications

-Lifting radio repeaters on Helikites overcomes the radio line-of-sight problem very well.
-Unmanned vehicles can then be easily controlled from scores of miles away.
-Helikites are ideally suited to this, because their flight duration is very similar to the operational duration of unmanned vehicle and they can provide the massive bandwidth required for streaming video.
-Video comms makes all the difference when controlling any unmanned system.
-Satelites cannot do this for small vehicles.
+Lifting radio repeaters on Helikites effectively overcomes the radio line-of-sight problem.
+Unmanned vehicles can then be easily controlled from miles away.
+Helikites are ideally suited to this because their flight duration is very similar to the operational duration of unmanned vehicles, and they can provide the massive bandwidth required for streaming video.
+Video comms make all the difference when controlling any unmanned system, and satellites cannot do this for small vehicles.

-Helikites have been successfully used to relay to unmanned boats at sea on a number of Royal Navy unmanned vehicle exercises with great success and with no operational problems.
+Helikites have relayed to unmanned boats at sea on several Royal Navy unmanned vehicle exercises with great success and no operational problems.

 Border Control